FreeRTOS/coreMQTT/MQTTv5Guide.md

                    MQTTPropBuilder_t *pGetPropsBuffer)            // NEW: Properties received
 {
     // Handle events
+    // NOTE: pReasonCode and pSendPropsBuffer will be NULL for terminating
+    // packets (PUBACK, PUBCOMP, SUBACK, UNSUBACK) since the library does
-    return true;  // Return true if processed successfully }
+    // not send a response for these.
+Always check before dereferencing. return true;  // Return true if processed successfully }
 ```